phillycommunitywireless/phillycommunitywireless/content/en/resources.md

 **Contact**: Call Katie Burke at 215-222-6400.

 ## Free Library of Philadelphia
 **Description**: Get a Library Card with the Free Library of Philadelphia.
-You can get access to language and education classes, books and magazines (phyiscal or online), use the Internet within any Free Library around the city, and much more.
+You can get access to language and education classes, books and magazines (physical or online), use the Internet within any Free Library around the city, and much more.
 **Register for a Library Card**: [Register here](http://www.freelibrary.org/MyResearch/register).
 **Upcoming Computer Classes**: [See schedule here](https://libwww.freelibrary.org/calendar/?type=computer-classes).